Multilayer Correlation Clustering: OMITTED CONTENTS IN SECTION

-The results for Problem~\ref{prob:general} with the probability constraint are summarized in Table~\ref{tab:res_prob}.
+The results are summarized in Tables~\ref{tab:res_prob} and~\ref{tab:res_prob_2} (just separated due to space constraints).
 Note that for this case, all algorithms except for Algorithm~\ref{alg:threshold} are performed 10 times, as they contain randomness.
 OT again indicates that (the first run of) the algorithm did not terminate in 3,600 seconds.
 The objective values are presented using the average value and the standard deviation, while the running time is just with the average value, because obviously it may not vary much.
 The trend of the results is similar to that for the general weighted case.
-Indeed, Algorithm~\ref{alg:threshold} with an approximation ratio of $4$ outperforms the baseline methods in terms of the quality of solutions, and the algorithm succeeds in obtaining near-optimal solutions.
+Indeed, Algorithm~\ref{alg:threshold} with an approximation ratio of $4$ outperforms the baseline methods in terms of solution quality, and the algorithm succeeds in obtaining near-optimal solutions.
 Although Algorithm~\ref{alg:general_metric} (LP) and Algorithm~\ref{alg:general_metric} ($\overline{\text{LP}}$) are also our proposed algorithms, which have approximation ratios of $4.5$ and $7$, respectively, their practical performances are not comparable with that of Algorithm~\ref{alg:threshold}.
 Therefore, we conclude that our proposed algorithm for practical use is Algorithm~\ref{alg:threshold}.